cyocum/cyocum.github.io/_posts/2020-06-30-Making-IrishGen-SPARQL-Part-II.md

 The first post in this series covered the `select` query form and used Baeth as a guide.
-We will continue our sojourn through SPARQL with Baeth in this next installment where the `construct` query form will be introduced and discussed.
+We will continue our sojourn through SPARQL with Baeth in this next instalment where the `construct` query form will be introduced and discussed.

 Simply but opaquely stated, the `construct` query form takes one